Integrating Microsoft Teams into the WebMail Calendar

 2. Axigen Preparation: Creating the Teams Connector

-The connector is defined at server level and at this moment, a single connector can be used per server, even though multiple connectors may be defined from the CLI interface.
+The connector is defined at the server level, and at this moment, a single connector can be used per server, even though multiple connectors may be defined from the CLI interface.

 Setting up the connector may be done from the CLI interface and from the WebMail interface.